my-cloud/ruthenium/validatornode/README.md

-The validator node IP or DNS address (detected if not provided) The TCP port number of the validator node (accepted values: "10600" for mainnet, "10601" to "10699" for testnet)
+The validator node IP or DNS address (detected if not provided) The validator node TCP port number (accepted values: "10600" for mainnet, "10601" to "10699" for testnet)

 The maximum validator node outbounds count